All Episodes

 All of the other stuff is noise to him, I would think, knowing what I know about him.

-You know, I my take is does he feel it?
+My take is, does he feel it?

 Yes.